CalFresh eligible families get $20 in fruits/veggies for $10 at Dinuba Farmers Market

 and Area Agency on Aging senior programs.

-The Dinuba Certified Farmers Market, celebrating its fifth year, was established
+The Dinuba Certified Farmers Market is celebrating its sixth year and was

 profit and non-profit agencies and resident leaders.
 The committee meets